rhemon/blog/_posts/01-project/2016-11-29-02-Launched-My-First-App.md

 <img src="{{site.baseurl}}/img/{{page.head_image}}" width="250px" height="250px"/>

 While doing some excel work for my dad, I stumbled upon something that went by the name of 'sieve analysis of aggregates'.
 To do it in excel was quite simple, all I needed was to enter some data and excel would do all the calculation and form a semi-log graph for me.
-However one thing remained repetitive, it was finding the values of Y co-ordinate when X is 60 and 10.
+The only repetitive task I had was finding the values of Y coordinate when X is 60 and 10.
-After finding that I would have to type those data, and excel would find the final piece of data, uniform coefficient.
+After finding that I would have to type those data, and excel would find the final piece of data - uniform coefficient.

 Now I recently got a developer account on play store, so I really wanted to get some apps published.